-The Wall Roman site in Staffordshire houses the remains of what was a Roman military staging site, essentially an inn or “mansio” along the ancient route towards Wales.
+The Wall Roman Site in Staffordshire houses the remains of what was a Roman military staging post, essentially an inn or “mansio” along the ancient route towards north Wales.

 History of Wall Roman Site

 The Romans came to what was then known as Letocetum in 50 AD to establish a fortress during the early years of the Roman invasion of Britain.
 As the land could not support large numbers of soldiers, Letocetum’s position at an important cross-roads enabled it to become a convenient stop and large scale posting station along this important Roman military road.

 The road network was crucial to the Romans’ control over their empire.
 Wall sits on Watling Street, an ancient trackway paved by the Romans which connects the site to Wroxeter Roman City and on to north Wales, and Icknield (or Ryknild) Street (now the A38).
 At staging posts like Wall, weary Roman officials, soldiers and imperial messengers could find lodging for the night and change their horses.

 The settlement developed with successive bath houses and mansio (official stopping places on a Roman road) built to serve the official travellers as well as the growing civilian population.
 Excavations in 1912–13 provided evidence that the site had once been a substantial civilian settlement with possible basilica, temples, and amphitheatre in approximately 130 AD after Letocetum had ceased to have a military function.

 The settlement reached its peak during the 2nd and 3rd centuries until the town relocated within high defensive walls extending across Watling Street.
 After the Romans left early in the 5th century the settlement went into decline, and the modern village of Wall emerged in its place.

 Wall Roman Site today